Trobriand Islander Culture: Customs, Matrilineal Society, Sex and Yams

 Trobriand Islander Marriage and Family

-On the Trobriand Islands, nuclear families generally live together in one household.
-Older people usually take one of their grandchildren to live with them.
-A villager's personal possessions, including magic spells, are given to those who have helped him or her by planting yam gardens and helping with other food.
+On the Trobriand Islands, extended families typically live together in the same household.
+Older people typically take in one of their grandchildren.
+A villager's personal possessions, including magic spells, are given to those who helped them by planting yam gardens and assisting with other tasks.
 This is how sons inherit from their fathers.
-Matrilineal (descent through the female line) property, such as land and ornaments, is given to the son of a man's sister, while a woman may inherit banana trees, coconut or areca palms, spells, and banana leaf wealth from her mother.
+Matrilineal property, such as land and ornaments, is given to the son of a man's sister.
+A woman may inherit banana trees, coconut palms, areca palms, spells, and banana leaf wealth from her mother.
 Among Kula men, shells and mates are inherited by either a son or a sister's son.
-When a man dies, his house and yam house are destroyed, and his wife usually returns to the hamlet where she was born.
+When a man dies, his house and yam garden are destroyed, and his wife usually returns to the hamlet where she was born.
 [Source: Annette B. Weiner, “Encyclopedia of World Cultures, Volume 2: Oceania,” edited by Terence E. Hays, 1996 |~|]

-Most marriages occur between young people living in different hamlets within the same or neighboring villages.
-By marrying his father's sister's daughter — usually three generations removed — a man marries someone from a different matrilineal line within his father's clan.
-Endogamous marriages (within a village or clan) sometimes occur, but they are considered incestuous and are not openly discussed.
-Only when a young man is eligible to inherit the matrilineal leadership does he live in the hamlet of his mother's brother.
-Other couples usually live in the hamlet of the young man's father.
-The major obligation that follows each marriage is the annual yam harvest, which is produced by the woman's father and eventually by her brother in the woman's name.
-These yams obligate the husband to procure many bundles of banana leaves for her when she participates in a mortuary distribution.
-There are few obstacles to divorce, and although the couple's relatives may try to prevent the dissolution of the marriage, there is little they can do if one of the spouses is adamant about their separation.
-If a divorced man wants one of his children to remain with him, he must give his wife's relatives valuables.
+The primary obligation following marriage is the annual yam harvest, produced by the woman's father and, eventually, her brother, in her name.
+These yams obligate the husband to procure many bundles of banana leaves for his wife when she participates in a mortuary distribution.
+Divorce is relatively easy to obtain, and although the couple's relatives may try to prevent it, there is little they can do if one of the spouses is adamant about separating.
+If a divorced man wants his children to live with him, he must give valuables to his wife's relatives.
 Remarriage is common for both spouses.
-There are a few permanent bachelors, but women do not go through life unmarried. |~|
+There are a few permanent bachelors, but women do not go through life unmarried. ~

-Trobriand Island Society and Kin Relations
+Trobriand Island Kin Relations

-The strength of matrilineal identity is embodied in the belief that conception occurs when an ancestral spirit child enters a woman's body.
-All members of the matrilineal lineage are believed to have "the same blood" and rights to "the same land.
-Land, ancestral names, body and home decorations, spells, dances, and taboos are all owned by members of individual matrilines.
-Although men may lend the use of land and names to their children, they must later be reclaimed by the men's sisters.
-From birth, Trobrianders belong to one of four exogamous matriclans, which are not corporate groups.
-Clan membership determines marriage categories, bringing together in alternating generations members of different matrilines within the same clan, who consider themselves close relatives.
-These are the people who support each other in important exchange events.[Source: Annette B. Weiner, “Encyclopedia of World Cultures, Volume 2: Oceania,” edited by Terence E. Hays, 1996 |~|]
+The strength of matrilineal identity is rooted in the belief that conception occurs when an ancestral spirit enters a woman's body.
+All members of the matrilineal lineage are believed to have "the same blood" and claim to "the same land."
+Members of individual matrilines own land, ancestral names, body and home decorations, spells, dances, and taboos.
+Men may lend the use of land and names to their children, but these must later be reclaimed by their sisters.
+[Source: Annette B. Weiner, "Encyclopedia of World Cultures, Volume 2: Oceania," edited by Terence E. Hays, 1996]

 Kin terms are a modified Crow type with a number of atypical features.
-For example, the same term is used for ego's mother and mother's brother's wife and the terms for parallel siblings-in-law are merged with parallel siblings.
-Crow kinship system is somewhat similar to the Iroquois system, which distinguishes 'same-sex' and 'cross-sex' parental siblings in addition to gender and generation, but further distinguishes between the mother's side and the father's side.
-In the crow kinship system relatives on the mother's side of the family have more descriptive terms, and relatives on the father's side have more classificatory terms.
-The Crow system is distinctive because unlike most other kinship systems, it chooses not to distinguish between certain generations.[Source: Wikipedia]
+For example, the same term is used for the ego's mother and the mother's brother's wife, and the terms for parallel siblings-in-law are merged with those for parallel siblings.
+The Crow kinship system is somewhat similar to the Iroquois system in that it distinguishes between "same-sex" and "cross-sex" parental siblings, as well as gender and generation.
+However, it further distinguishes between the mother's and father's sides.
+In the Crow kinship system, relatives on the mother's side have more descriptive terms, while relatives on the father's side have more classificatory terms.
+The Crow system is distinctive because, unlike most other kinship systems, it does not distinguish between certain generations.
+[Source: Wikipedia]

 Trobriand Islander Villages, Arts and Medicine